kenzieteaster/azure-honeypot/README.md

 # Azure Security Lab – From Exposure to Hardening

-I built this lab to get hands-on experience with Azure, Windows security, and basic SOC workflows.
+I built this lab to get hands on experience with Azure, Windows security, and basic SOC workflows.
 I followed a general structure from an online guide, but I customized the setup and worked through the incident myself.
 The goal was simple: deploy a Windows VM, expose it, see what happens, and then secure it properly.

 ## What I Set Up
 I deployed a Windows Server VM in Azure with a public IP, created a VNet and subnet, and attached an NSG.
 I also connected the VM to a Log Analytics Workspace so I could collect Windows event logs.
 Defender for Cloud was enabled to surface recommendations and security alerts.